gohugoio/hugo/content/getting-started/_index.md

 ---
-title: Using the Docs
+title: "Getting Started: Using the Docs"
-linktitle: Using the Docs
+linktitle: "Getting Started: Using the Docs"
 description: Quick start and guides for installing Hugo on your preferred operating system.
 date: 2017-02-01
 publishdate: 2017-02-01